specklesystems/speckle-docs/user/manager.md

 Having issues with Speckle Manager?
 Try the solutions below:

 - _Cannot log into your account?_ Check if the [Speckle server might be blocked](https://speckle.guide/user/FAQs.html#the-speckle-server-is-unreachable)
-- _Cannot see any Connectors?_ Check if the [connectors url might be blocked](https://speckle.guide/user/FAQs.html#the-speckle-server-is-unreachable)
+- _Cannot see any connectors?_ Check if the [connectors url might be blocked](https://speckle.guide/user/FAQs.html#the-speckle-server-is-unreachable)

 Still having problems?
 Help us troubleshoot your issues by doing the following: